I was glad he was out of my head. I was glad to be free of him. At last.

-As I bent to look at the floor my eyes darted suddenly sideways, attracted by a small movement made by
+As I bent to look at the floor my eyes darted suddenly sideways, attracted by the small movement made

-a dark skirt, the heaviness of thighs.
-I saw very little of her at that moment, and
+a dark skirt, the heaviness of thick thighs slightly parted.
+I saw very little of her at that moment,

-nothing of the woman's face, but I had the sudden impression of largeness.
+and nothing of her face, but I had the sudden impression of largeness.
 The woman whose presence I was

-beginning to take in was big-boned

-perhaps.
-I don't know.
-It felt like her body took up a lot of space.
+beginning to take in was big-boned perhaps?
+I didn't know.
+It felt like her body took up a lot

-Almost immediately I wondered why this woman sitting there hadn't helped the man herself – I
+Suddenly I wondered why this woman sitting there hadn't helped the man herself.
+I mean, she

-mean, she was right there.
+was right there.
 I was still bending over, bending down my head, finding the pedal with my eyes

-my head, my back most exposed, I suddenly realized, with a shock that stunned, just how enormously stupid I was
+my head, my back most exposed, I suddenly realized, with a shock that stunned, just how enormously stupid

 We both know tonight's the night.
 It's been growin' on us all day.
 It's been growin' on us